 NOT ENOUGH OMEGA-3

-Wild Fish Oil is a mild, non-fishy smelling and tasting, burp-less mix of omega-3s in the form of EPA, DHA, and a rarer, not found in typical fish oils, DPA, which has received a lot of attention in the scientific community recently due to research showing it may provide even stronger anti-inflammatory properties than both EPA and DHA.
+Wild Fish Oil is a mild, non-fishy smelling and tasting, burp-less mix of omega-3s in the form of EPA, DHA, and a rarer, not found in typical fish oils, DPA, which has received a lot of attention in the scientific community recently due to research showing it may provide even more potent anti-inflammatory properties than both EPA and DHA.
 (Many fish oils contain no DPA.)

-MCT Oil, Lauric Acid and Coconut Oil
+MCT Oil, Lauric Acid, and Coconut Oil

 The main difference between our Wild MCT Oil in a glass bottle and our newest Wild MCT Oil is the lauric acid included in the latter (and no lauric acid in the former).

 In another overly summarized nutshell, lauric acid makes MCT Oil a bit closer to a whole food ingredient—more comparable to coconut oil—while incorporating benefits from the short-chain fatty acids on one end and some of the fantastic antimicrobial and antibacterial properties of the longer chain fatty acid, lauric acid.
 This makes it excellent for cooking, oil pulling, moisturizing, and other various skincare and haircare uses.

 Lauric acid gives coconut oil its magical refreshing punch in general Health because it is antibacterial, antioxidant, anti-inflammatory, antimicrobial, and antiviral.